 Log into the installed instance of Qlik Catalog specified in the Redirect URI field during registration.

 Go to Admin>System Settings and copy the values for Application (client) ID, Directory (tenant) ID, and Client Secret.

 Save the settings.

 The integration is complete and users can now select datasets and objects, add them to My Cart, and Publish to Power BI.

 A popup will display requesting a name for the published dataset so that it can be identified in Power BI.
-Upon proceeding after naming the dataset, users are navigated to a Microsoft login URI that includes session authentication and redirect information.
+Upon proceeding after naming the dataset, if not previously logged in to Power BI, users are navigated to a Microsoft login URI that includes session authentication and redirect information.